Nyakki-Labs-0x420/sslpwn/README.md

 - Python 3.9 or later
 - Mullvad CLI (optional, for VPN rotation)
 - A valid Mullvad account if VPN rotation is desired
+- An **OpenQuantum account** (free tier available) if you want to use quantum acceleration – you’ll need a Client ID and Client Secret from the dashboard.

 ### From source